Scaling Quantum Networks via Phase-Stable Vacuum Beam Guide: Architectural Blueprint and Benchmark: Performance Analysis of Additional Protocols

-VBG technologies facilitate the development of long-range, distributed, fault-resistant quantum computing through the quantum data center (QDC), which minimally includes a QRAM and a quantum network interface, as presented in Fig.~\ref{fig:QDC}.
-The extremely low attenuation rate is vital for preserving coherence and reducing information loss across lengthy quantum channels\cite{liu2023data,gan2025quantum,fuentealba2025robust}.In such applications, VBG could deliver $T$-gates efficiently with high quality and perform remote quantum computing fault-tolerantly, or perform remote distillation of magic states through high-fidelity entangling gates over long distances.
-This capability is essential for scalable quantum architectures that depend on modular and distributed subsystems.
-Such setups have been shown to offer significant advantages in terms of scaling with the size of the data and the efficiency of outsourcing computational tasks, with the presence of fast quantum memory \cite{liu2023data,giovannetti2008quantum}.
-For instance, high-fidelity quantum teleportation will not only lead to low failure rates and higher-quality Bell pairs due to reduced attenuation but also enhance the robustness of quantum information transfer across distant nodes.
-This, in turn, will affect the \emph{delay time} introduced in the distributed quantum computing setup \cite{liu2023data,liu2024quantum}, where the delay of quantum communication plays a key role in determining the performance and architecture of surface code magic state distillation schemes.
+VBG technologies facilitate the development of long-range, distributed, fault-resistant quantum computing through the realization of quantum data centers (QDC), which minimally include a QRAM and quantum network interface, as illustrated in Fig.~\ref{fig:QDC}.
+The extremely low attenuation rate of the VBG is vital for preserving coherence and reducing information loss across lengthy quantum channels \cite{liu2023data,gan2025quantum,fuentealba2025robust}.
+In such architectures, the VBG can enable high quality distribution of $T$-gates, support remote fault-tolerant quantum computing, and allow remote distillation of magic states through high-fidelity entangling gates over long distances.
+These capabilities are essential for scalable quantum architectures based on modular and distributed subsystems.
+Such configurations have been shown to offer significant advantages in terms of data-size scaling and the efficiency of outsourcing computational tasks when fast quantum memory is available \cite{liu2023data,giovannetti2008quantum}.
+For example, high-fidelity quantum teleportation not only reduces failure rates and improves Bell pair quality by suppressing attenuation but also enhances the robustness of quantum information transfer across distant nodes.
+This improvement directly impacts the \emph{delay time} in distributed quantum computing architectures \cite{liu2023data,liu2024quantum}, where the delay of quantum communication plays a key role in determining the performance and architecture of surface code magic state distillation schemes.